-HUNDING'S SAGA - 38: EADMUND's OFFER, A Share of the Kingship for Knut
+HUNDING'S SAGA - 38: EADMUND's OFFER, Of a Share in the Kingship for Knut

 'How far upriver do you think we need to search for King Eadmund?'